thisisashwinraj/Mathematica-Python-Package/README.md

 ![](https://github.com/thisisashwinraj/Mathematica-Python-Package/blob/main/assets/images/Mathematica_Banner_Dark.png#gh-dark-mode-only)
 ![](https://github.com/thisisashwinraj/Mathematica-Python-Package/blob/main/assets/images/Mathematica_Banner_Light.png#gh-light-mode-only)
-Mathematica is a python package for performing advanced mathematical operations, distributions, & visualizations, & is licensed under the [GNU General Public License v3.0](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/blob/main/LICENSE).
+Mathematica is a python package for performing advanced mathematical operations, distributions, and visualizations, & is licensed under the [GNU General Public License v3.0](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/blob/main/LICENSE).
 It includes modules for calculating mean, standard deviation & probability distribution function of various statistical distributions.
 The latest released stable version of elxsi is v1.0.4

 This project was started in 2021 by [Ashwin Raj](https://www.github.com/thisisashwinraj), as an academic project.
 The resources for this package, and the pull requests are maintained, and reviewed by a team of volunteers from [Workspace](https://github.com/workspacedevelopers).
 Learn more about elxsi v1.0.4 [here](https://codeinplace.stanford.edu/2021/showcase/436)